-Christie noted that the legislation passed at the 2012 General Conference asks that the Social Principles be revised, not rewritten.
+Christie noted that the legislation at the 2012 General Conference asks that the Social Principles be revised, not rewritten.

 "That can certainly become a reality," he said.
 "How the church does this matters.
 Why we do this really needs to be made clear.
 Are they global?
 The General Conference when they voted on them in 2012 already makes them global.
 Can more clarity be brought to some of the language?
 Of course.
 And that comes through changing them through the legislative process at General Conference and that includes taking the petition seriously and prayerfully through the process the Connectional Table now will put into place."

 The Rev. L. Fitzgerald "Gere" Reist II, secretary of the General Conference, told the Connectional Table the effort to make the Social Principles truly global is "a massive undertaking."

 - Gambling - As an act of faith and concern, Christians should abstain from gambling and should strive to minister to those victimized by the practice.

 - Right to health care - We believe it is a governmental responsibility to provide all citizens with health care.